FAQs and multilingual resources

 Some people find taking a PrEP pill at night works if they feel tired during the day.
 It’s OK to try taking it at different times of day to see what works best for you, as long as you’re still taking one PrEP pill every 24 hours or as advised by your doctor.
 If you're using on-demand PrEP, be sure to stick to the carefully timed dosing schedule.

 As with any medicine, it's best to contact your doctor if you're concerned.

 What if I miss a dose of PrEP?

 Although it's best to use PrEP as advised, missing a dose sometimes happens.
-If you use daily PrEP, you don't need to take extra pills.
+If you use daily or periodic PrEP, you don't need to take extra pills.
 Simply start your routine again as soon as you remember later that day or the next day.
 For people having anal sex, PrEP still offers extremely high levels of protection, even if you miss one dose.
 However, if you're missing more than one dose and taking less than four pills a week, PrEP may not be able to protect you against HIV.

 For anyone having vaginal or front hole sex, using PrEP every day is especially important.
 This is to ensure sufficient levels of drug concentration in vaginal/cervical tissues.

 Using on-demand PrEP requires good understanding of the dosing schedule and following it carefully.
 It is essential to not to miss any doses when using on-demand PrEP or it might not be able to protect you against HIV.

 Discover more about different ways to use PrEP in the Use PrEP section.

 What's the difference between PrEP and PEP?

 PEP (Post-Exposure Prophylaxis) is a 28-day course of medicine that helps prevent HIV.
 PEP should be started soon after a possible exposure to HIV.
 The sooner you start PEP the better, but to stand a chance of working it's best started within 72 hours after a possible exposure to HIV.